gilleshenrard/leany/README.md

 #### 4.1.
 Hardware
 - A Bluepill (STM32F103C8T6 ARM Cortex-M3 development board)
 - An ADXL345 accelerometer breakout board
-- An SSD1306 128x64 OLED screen breakout board (with SPI pinout, not I²C)
+- An SSD1306 128x64 OLED display breakout board (with SPI pinout, not I²C)
 - An STLink programmer

 #### 4.2.
 Software (to program only)